 Post-War church with a distinctive roofline, tower and spire and some good furnishings, occupying a prominent and historic site of Catholic worship in St Peter Port’s central conservation area.

 The first church on Burnt Lane, dedicated to St Mary, was opened for worship on 3 September 1829.
 The chapel was closed in 1851 following the building of St Joseph and St Mary’s Church on nearby La Couperderie.
 St Joseph’s was then the only Catholic church on Guernsey.

 In 1864 the French priests left Guernsey, having failed in their efforts to open a middle-class school.
-However, the Island still needed a French-speaking priest at Burnt Lane, and Father Auguste Boone, a Belgian, was appointed curate to St Joseph’s.
+However, the island still needed a French-speaking priest at Burnt Lane, and Fr Auguste Boone, a Belgian, was appointed curate to St Joseph’s.
 The Burnt Lane chapel was renamed the Chapel of Our Lady Immaculate.
-In 1868 Father Boone was appointed parish priest to the French congregation, allowing the Burnt Lane chapel to become independent of St Joseph’s.
+In 1868 Fr Boone was appointed priest to the French congregation, allowing the Burnt Lane chapel to become independent of St Joseph’s.
 Associated schools were set up shortly afterwards; the teachers were nuns from Parame in France.

 The bell tower, which is close to the church but not attached, dates from August 1980 and was designed by the architectural practice of Soitoux and Torode, Guernsey.
 It cost £56,000.

 The complex includes the church, its bell tower; a large, four-storey, early-nineteenth century (or possibly earlier) presbytery; a nineteenth century secondary school; a large nineteenth century former convent now used to house a combination of classrooms and offices, and a large house now converted into flats for the elderly.
 There are also gardens set into the hillside behind the complex.